nicolemaracaja/nicolemaracaja/README.md

 - 👋 Hi, I’m Nicole!
 - 👀 I’m interested in software development, data science, and artificial intelligence.
 - 🌱  I’m currently studying Computer Science at the Federal University of Campina Grande (UFCG).
-I have experience with Python and Java, and i'm currently expanding my skills in JavaScript, HTML, and CSS for web development.
+I have experience with Python and Java, and i'm currently expanding my skills in web development.
 - 😄 Pronouns: She/Her.
 - ⚡ Fun fact: Besides coding, i love watching and reviewing movies.
 I'm passionate about cinema and enjoy analyzing films in my free time!
 - 📫 How to reach me: